nlpaueb/SumQE/README.md

             Q1-[LM] [year].png
     ```

-The .csv file contains the (Spearman, Kendall, Pearson) coorelations with the perplexities of k-worst bpes (each ttime) and the Q1 metric.
+    * The .csv file contains the (Spearman, Kendall, Pearson) coorelations with the perplexities of k-worst bpes (each ttime) and the Q1 metric.
-The .pnf files contains a visulaizations of the .csv with x-axis corresponds to #bpes and y-axis to the corresponding correlation score.
+    * The .png files contains a visulaizations of the .csv with x-axis corresponds to #bpes and y-axis to the corresponding correlation score.
-In particular, the above experiment will create the file /experiments_output/predictions of models.json where they will be stored all the prediction of the experiment you will run.
+    * In particular, the above experiment will create the file /experiments_output/predictions of models.json where they will be stored all the prediction of the experiment you will run.
 On this file the will be stored only the perplexities of best-k-worst-bpes, not all of them.

 3. Now we will try to apprach the 'behavior' of Q3 (Referential Clarity), Q4 (Focus), Q5 (Structure & Coherence) applying BERT Next Sentense and calculating the perplexities sentence by sentence.
 In order to execute this experiment, run the following command.
-Don't forget to set True the corresponding flags on  ``main.py``:
+Don't forget to set True the corresponding FLAGS on  ``main.py`` at the start of the file.

         python src/main.py

     This will not produce anything but it will update only the predictions of models.json